 Serial ATA RAID Enable

-Select Enable to enable Serial ATA RAID Functions. (\For the OS environment, use the RAID driver if this feature is set to Enabled.)
-The options are Disabled and Enabled.
+Select Enable to enable Serial ATA RAID Functions.
+(For the Windows OS environment, use the RAID driver if this feature is set to Enabled.
+If set to Disabled, use the Non-RAID driver.)

 Native Mode Operation